 15. Become a virtual assistant.
 If you don’t have the time to become a personal assistant, or you want to make money on your own time while lounging around in your pajamas, consider becoming a virtual assistant.

 Starter VAs can make $20 – $40 an hour from the comfort of their couch.
 Get 20% off this e-course on becoming a VA with promo code: STEFANIE.

 16. Make cocktails.
 Or wait tables.
 Or serve coffee.
 Working in service is a flexible side gig and, depending on where you work, can pay really well.
 A bartender’s average hourly wage is $11.59.
 But that doesn’t take into account the tips.
 And tips.
 And tipsssss$.

 Even if you’re not planning on spending every night slinging cocktail shakers, this is a reliable way to line your wallet on free nights and weekends.

 17. Babysit.
-Babysitting was my go-to side hustle when I was building my blog.
-Though I’m admittedly not the biggest fan of children (don’t hate me), it paid pretty well.
-I made anywhere from $15-25 an hour.
-The best part was when the kiddos were in bed and I got paid to hang out and work on my blogging side hustle.
+I made anywhere from $15-25 an hour when side hustling as a babysitter.
+The best part was, when the kiddos were in bed, and I got paid to hang out and work on my blogging side hustle.

 18. Make some furry friends.
 Here’s a great resource on how you can make $400 a week as a pet sitter.